Aftabbs/Leveraging_Open_Source_Models_on_Hugging_Face/README.md

 ## Gratitude

-We are immensely grateful to Hugging Face for providing open-source tools and models that empower developers worldwide to build innovative AI solutions.
+Immensely grateful to Hugging Face for providing open-source tools and models that empower developers worldwide to build innovative AI solutions.
 Their commitment to democratizing AI has transformed the field and enabled rapid advancements across industries.

 ---